-The founding purpose of the EU was the creation of a common market in which barriers to trade between Member States were progressively removed.
+3. Worker migration and market integration The founding purpose of the EU was the creation of a common market in which barriers to trade between Member States were progressively removed.
 Firms would be able to market their goods and services in any Member State, thereby enhancing competition and giving consumers access to lower-priced products.
 An elaborate body of legislation and case-law on ‘free movement’ has developed in the process.
 Free movement has significant implications for working people.
 Workers have a right to move freely from one Member State to another in order to take up a job offer or to seek work.
 Self-employed individuals have similar rights under the rules governing freedom of establishment, which allow people to move from one Member State to another in order to set up a business.1 But a ‘free market’ for labour within the EU cannot simply be established by removing barriers to migration.
 Since (as the ILO has long acknowledged) workers are not a ‘commodity’,2 they may be unwilling to move unless their broader concerns are addressed.
 For example, they may want to be able to travel with their families or to put down roots in the host state.
 An elaborate body of rules has developed to address these issues.
 We will consider these rules in the first part of this chapter.
 Of course, all of this takes us a long way away from traditional understandings of labour law as the law governing relationships between workers and their employers.
-However, as we saw in Chapter 1, EU labour...
+However, as we...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.